diwu1990/UnarySim/README.md

 [3] V. T. Lee, A. Alaghi, R. Pamula, V. S. Sathe, L. Ceze and M. Oskin, "Architecture Considerations for Stochastic Computing Accelerators", in _TCAD_ 2018.
 [4] B.R.
 Gaines, "Stochastic computing systems," in _Advances in Information Systems Science_ 1969.
 [5] S. Liu and J. Han, "Energy efficient stochastic computing with Sobol sequences," in _DATE_ 2017.
-[6] V. T. Lee, A. Alaghi and L. Ceze, "Correlation manipulating circuits for stochastic computing," in _DATE_ 2018.
-[7] D. Wu and J. S. Miguel, "In-Stream Stochastic Division and Square Root via Correlation," in _DAC_ 2019.
+[6] D. Wu and J. S. Miguel, "In-Stream Stochastic Division and Square Root via Correlation," in _DAC_ 2019.
-[8] D. Wu, J. Li, R. Yin, H. Hsiao, Y. Kim and J. San Miguel, "uGEMM: Unary Computing Architecture for GEMM Applications," in _ISCA_ 2020.
+[7] D. Wu, J. Li, R. Yin, H. Hsiao, Y. Kim and J. San Miguel, "uGEMM: Unary Computing Architecture for GEMM Applications," in _ISCA_ 2020.
-[9] A. Alaghi and J. P. Hayes, "Exploiting correlation in stochastic circuit design," in _ICCD_ 2013.
+[8] A. Alaghi and J. P. Hayes, "Exploiting correlation in stochastic circuit design," in _ICCD_ 2013.
-[10] A. Alaghi and J. P. Hayes, "Fast and accurate computation using stochastic circuits," in _DATE_ 2014.
+[9] A. Alaghi and J. P. Hayes, "Fast and accurate computation using stochastic circuits," in _DATE_ 2014.
-[11] P. Li and D. J. Lilja, W. Qian, M. D. Riedel and K. Bazargan, "Logical Computation on Stochastic Bit Streams with Linear Finite-State Machines," in _IEEE Transactions On Computers_ 2014.
-[12] D. Wu, R. Yin and J. San Miguel, "Normalized Stability: A Cross-Level Design Metric for Early Termination in Stochastic Computing", in _ASP-DAC_ 2021.
+[10] D. Wu, R. Yin and J. San Miguel, "Normalized Stability: A Cross-Level Design Metric for Early Termination in Stochastic Computing", in _ASP-DAC_ 2021.
-[13] D. Wu, R. Yin and J. San Miguel, "In-Stream Correlation-Based Division and Bit-Inserting Square Root in Stochastic Computing", in _IEEE Design & Test_ 2021.
+[11] D. Wu, R. Yin and J. San Miguel, "In-Stream Correlation-Based Division and Bit-Inserting Square Root in Stochastic Computing", in _IEEE Design & Test_ 2021.
+[12] D. Wu and J. San Miguel, "uSystolic: Byte-Crawling Unary Systolic Array," in _HPCA_ 2022.

 ## Citing
 If you find UnarySim is useful for your research, please use the following bibtex to cite us,